mercadopago/devsite-docs/guides/best-practices/ux-for-checkouts/measure-and-optimize.en.md

 ![en Medir y optimizar](/images/best-practices-guide/EngMedirYOptimizar.png)

 Now you have all the information you need to create the best payment experience for your clients.
-Integrate our [Checkout API](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/online-payments/checkout-api/introduction) products or the [Plugins and platforms](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/plugins) solutions and optimize your user experience with these best practices.
+Integrate our solutions and optimize your user experience with these best practices.

 > PREV_STEP_CARD_EN
 >